atmaivancevic/AWS_setup/README.md

 Add a Search Engine: `5`

 You should then see confirmation that RepeatMasker has been configured!
+Yay!

 Next, configure RepeatModeler.
+You will need to enter the following:

+PERL_INSTALLATION_PATH: `/usr/bin/perl`

+REPEATMASKER_DIR: `/mnt/local/src/RepeatMasker`

+RECON_DIR: `/mnt/local/src/RECON-1.08/bin`

+RSCOUT_DIR: `/mnt/local/src/RepeatScout-1.0.6`

+TRF_PGRM: `/mnt/local/src/TandemRepeatFinder-409.linux64/trf`

+Add a Search Engine, Enter Selection: `1`

+RMBLAST_DIR: `/mnt/local/src/rmblast-2.10.0/bin`

+Add a Search Engine, Enter Selection: `3`

+LTR Structural Identification Pipeline [optional], Do you wish to configure RepeatModeler for this type of analysis: `n`